 Make your Characters Disagree with one another.

-Secrets are a good way to create conflict in your novel especially if they are sneaky ones that can cause betrayal, for example, an alcoholic who conceals their drinking habits from their loved ones.
+Secrets are a good way to create conflict in your novel especially, if they are sneaky ones that can cause betrayal, for example, an alcoholic who conceals their drinking habits from their loved ones.
 It also a great way to shake up your plot.
-When that secret is relieved or caught, it will cause a sense of betrayal and a new direction to where your story goes.
+When that secret is revealed or caught, it will cause a sense of betrayal and a new direction to where your story goes.

 Give your character what they don’t want.

 No matter how small and large giving your characters something they don’t want, can create conflict in your novel.
 It helps to build stakes.
 Know what your characters want by creating a character profile or write a down list.